dequelabs/axe-devtools-html-api-examples/Ruby/selenium-cucumber/README.md

 bundle config agora.dequecloud.com <username>:<api-key>
 ```

-It creates the config file with your credentialss.
+It creates the config file with your credentials.

 The following command installs all the required dependencies to run this example project.